lfurrea/sprinkle-webrtc/README.md

 ##Usage
-Usage deploy-webrtc.rb /path/to/cert.pem /path/to/key.pem || https://download.me/cert.pem
+Usage deploy-webrtc.rb /local/path/to/cert.pem /local/path/to/key.pem /local/path/to/certs/dir

-Requires EXACTLY two arguments  to get the server certificate and server key each could either be a filesystem path or a URL from where the file
+Requires EXACTLY three arguments  to get the server certificate, server key and certificate bundle, they all need to reside on the local filesystem
-can be downloaded

 ##Troubleshooting